jareklupinski/go-koans/README.md

 In the middle, I ran `fswatch -0 . | xargs -0 -n 1 -I {} go test`

 On the right, I have the README open to take notes and git

+This repo contains my solutions; if you would like to win at life, visit the forked repository and follow the directions there!